keymaerad/KeYmaeraD/doc/tutorial.md

 ## A More Involved Example

-When learning how KeYmaeraD works, it helps to start with the commandline interface.
+When learning how KeYmaeraD works, it helps to start with just the commandline interface.

 ```
 ./runprover -nogui